Halornek/PersonalLinuxSetup/README.md

+# Disclaimer

+This guide is presented as is.
+Some of the instructions in this guide cover things such as resetting a drive's partition table which could lead to a loss of data.
+Anytime these are discussed please be very careful with how you proceed.
+I take no responsibilities for loss of data.

 # PersonalLinuxSetup

 This document is primarily designed as a failsafe to restore my Linux Desktop OS setup in case I ever reach an unrecovable state.